 The Media Center has 35 computers available for student and staff use.
 One of these computers is connected to a scanner.
 Teachers plan and schedule with the Media Specialist for research units utilizing online references and other library materials.
 Teachers may schedule the use of computers for other than Media Center research activities on a daily/weekly basis.

 Our circulation system is computerized.
 Students use their student i.d. numbers to check out materials.
 The list below explains our system and specifies the length of time different types of materials may be checked out.

-Reference: Overnight.
-Reference Books are due before 1st period on the date due.
-Students may not check out any additional materials until all overdue books are returned.
-All other books: May be checked out for 2 weeks.
+Books are checked out for 2 weeks.
 A maximum of 4 books may be checked out at a time.
 Overdue notices are sent periodically to the first period teacher.
 Books overdue more than 30 days become financial obligations.
 Students with overdue books will not be able to check out additional library materials.

 The TV studio with control room and editing facilities is open for school use.
 Teachers and students can schedule and plan with the Media Services Technician for its use.
 The TV studio provides daily announcements and "scrolling news".